 - whitish mucus in your stool

-For most people with IBS, symptoms aren’t terribly severe and can be managed with lifestyle changes.
-Those with severe symptoms may also require medication to manage the disorder.
+For most people with IBS, symptoms aren’t serious and can be managed with lifestyle changes.
+Yet, those with severe symptoms may require medication to treat the condition.

-To diagnose IBS, your doctor will want to know your medical history, including:
+To diagnose IBS, a doctor will want to know your medical history, including the following:

 - all the medications you take